 Pathology

-Retinal ischemia → hypoxia of retinal cells → general release of angiogenic → rubeosis iridis → fibrovascular proliferation at iridocorneal angle → PAS → angle-closure → obstruction of the trabecular meshwork
+Retinal ischaemia → hypoxia of retinal cells → general release of angiogenic factors → rubeosis iridis → fibrovascular proliferation at iridocorneal angle → PAS → angle-closure → obstruction of the trabecular meshwork.

 Diagnostics